eunryong-hwang/notes/readme.md

 # quick notes

-this is my notes that quick note anything somewhere.
+this is my notes that quick memo anything somewhere.